 Today they are ensconced on a list of Global Systemically Important Banks.
 “Too big to fail” isn’t just a phrase, it’s an official designation.

-Too Big to Jail: No One at the Criminal Banks Will Be Charged!
+Too Big to Jail: No One at the Dishonest Banks Will Be Charged!

 “Too big to jail” is also more than just a phrase these days.
 No person at Chase or Citi is facing criminal charges related to rigging the currency markets.